Gravitational Wave Signals in a Promising Realization of SO(10) Unification: SO(10) Model

 The $1$-loop contribution to the effective potential at zero temperature, $V_1(\phi_c)$, contains two parts, the gauge boson contribution

 and the scalar contribution

 where $m_i(\phi_c)$ is the field-dependent mass of the gauge boson or scalar $i$ and $n_i$ the number of particles with this mass.
 Both quantities are given in \tab{tab:FieldDepMasses}.
 These expressions have been obtained in the $\overline{\text{MS}}$ renormalization scheme with the renormalization scale $\mu_r$, for which we choose $\mu_r=v$ in numerical calculations.
 Note that the scalar contribution contains both the physical scalars and the Nambu-Goldstone bosons.
-As the masses of the scalars from representations other than \rep{45} are significantly smaller than $v$, the same holds for their field-dependent masses, and thus it is safe to assume that their contributions to the effective potential have a negligible impact on the phase transition.
+We neglect the contributions of the scalars from representations other than \rep{45}, since they would introduce many additional parameters but are not expected to have a sizable impact on the phase transition.
 Note that the scalar potential that we are considering here for the first step of the symmetry breaking is independent of any physics below the unification scale, of course apart from the value of the unification scale, which is determined by the breaking chain and the matter content.

 In \eq{eq:Vthermal} we specify the $1$-loop contributions to the effective potential at finite temperature, $V_{\rm{th}}(\phi_c,T)$.
 Then the complete $1$-loop effective potential is given by

 We need to find the minimum of the potential including these corrections.
 The condition for the minimum at zero temperature is \bea \frac{\partial V(\phi_c,0)}{\partial \phi_c}=\frac{\partial V_0(\phi_c)}{\partial \phi_c}+ \frac{\partial V_1^g(\phi_c)}{\partial \phi_c}+ \frac{\partial V_1^s(\phi_c)}{\partial \phi_c}=0, \eea which can be solved numerically.
 What we adopt here is a similar strategy to the one followed in \cite{Jarkovska:2021jvw} in that we adjust the value of $\mu^2$ such that the minimum at the $1$-loop level is roughly equal to $v$.
 We remind the reader that $v$ is fixed by the gauge coupling unification condition, as we will discuss in Section~\ref{sec:GCR}.
 Specifically, we calculate $\mu^2$ at the tree level from \eq{eq:mu2a0a2tree} and use it in \eq{eq:VSO10eff} to find the value of the scalar field in the minimum, denoted by $\phi_m$.
 This value differs from $v$, so we update $\mu^2$ iteratively using Newton's method until $\phi_m$ differs from $v$ by no more than $1\,\%$.
 As the value of $\mu^2$ thus obtained approaches zero, the calculation becomes numerically challenging due to convergence issues and large higher-order loop corrections.
 Therefore, we exclude points with $\mu^2<0$.